ettomatic/ashikawa-core/README.md

 You can also start up yard for documentation: `rake yard:server`

+### Continuous Integration

+Our tests are run on Travis CI, the build status is displayed above. **Please note** that it only runs the unit tests and not the integration tests, because that would require ArangoDB to be installed on the Travis CI boxes. *Therefore green doesn't neccessarily mean green* (which is unfortunate).

 ## Contributing

 When you want to write code for the project, please follow these guidelines: